 - Payment of $300 or 15% of tuition and fees charges, whichever is less, applied directly to tuition or fees.

 - Make a payment on eServices to apply your payment directly to your tuition and fees charges.

 - Scholarships, third party payments, or tuition waivers reflected on the student’s account that meets the 15% or $300 minimum

-- Enrollment in the Nelnet (NBS)/FACTS Automatic Payment Plan online (credit card or ACH bank draft).
+- Enrollment in an automatic monthly payment plan through Nelnet/FACTS (credit card or ACH bank draft)

 It is recommended that students exercise the following options:

 - File the appropriate FAFSA online as soon as possible; or

 - Enroll in the Nelnet Payment Plan; and

 - Monitor account/financial aid information accessed by logging in with StarID through eServices.